timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 on Timescale Cloud, create a [Grafana][install-grafana] service on [MST][mst-login].
 You can try it for free for 30 days.

-This section shows you how to connect TimescaleDB service on Timescale Cloud as a data source in [Grafana][grafana-homepage].
+This section shows you how to connect TimescaleDB on Timescale Cloud as a data source in [Grafana][grafana-homepage].

 ## Configure TimescaleDB as a data source